-Lessened role of Seattle homeless camp-cleanup monitors is questioned by human-rights group
+Lessened role of homeless camp-cleanup monitors is questioned by human-rights group

 - Woman killed in wrong-way collision with ambulance on I-5

-A Seattle Times report in August found the cleanup process was hindered by a variety of bureaucratic failures, including missed start-times and camper complaints of lost belongings and personal keepsakes.
+A Seattle Times report in August found the cleanup process was hindered by a variety of bureaucratic failures, including missed start times and camper complaints of lost belongings and personal keepsakes.

 Even as administrators began planning additional improvements, the city’s struggles to carry out the cleanups humanely and at scheduled times continued, according to handwritten notes reviewed by The Times.

-City officials announced last month that the Finance and Administrative Services (FAS) department, which also coordinates the city’s camp-cleanup efforts, would assume day-to-day monitoring duties.
+City officials announced last month that the Department of Finance and Administrative Services, which also coordinates the city’s camp-cleanup efforts, would assume all day-to-day monitoring duties.

-An FAS field coordinator will be present at every cleanup, department director Chris Potter told council members at a Dec.
+A department field coordinator will be present at every cleanup, Director Chris Potter told council members at a Dec.
 14 council meeting.
 That person will have the authority to halt removals not being carried out in accordance with the city’s protocols, he said.

 The Seattle Human Rights Commission later sent Mayor Ed Murray a letter raising concerns about the shift.

-“The continued presence of OCR monitors is vital to ensuring that encampment sweeps do not further violate encampment residents’ civil rights,” the commission wrote in a Dec.
+“The continued presence of OCR (Office of Civil Rights) monitors is vital to ensuring that encampment sweeps do not further violate encampment residents’ civil rights,” the commission wrote in a Dec.
 23 letter to Murray’s office.

-In response, Murray told the group that while the monitors will no longer go to each cleanup, the office will maintain “high-level” oversight, conducting spot checks and reviewing reports, according to a Jan.
+In response, Murray told the group that while the monitors will no longer go to each cleanup, the office will maintain “high-level” oversight, conducting spot checks, reviewing cleanup reports and periodically conducting interviews with camp residents, according to a Jan.
 4 letter from the mayor’s office.
+The department will also issue a semi-annual report detailing its findings and recommendations, the letter states.

-The FAS department has been “robust and responsible” in its management of the city’s encampment-cleanup efforts, Murray said in his letter.
+The Finance and Administrative Services department has been “robust and responsible” in its management of the city’s encampment-cleanup efforts, Murray said in his letter.

-City Councilmember Lisa Herbold, who expressed concern over the move diminishing the role of the Office of Civil Rights, said she is “thankful” that it will maintain some oversight of the cleanups.
+City Councilmember Lisa Herbold, who expressed concern over the initial move ending the role of the Office of Civil Rights, said she is “thankful” that it will now maintain some oversight of the cleanups.

 Additional improvements to the city’s camp-cleanup protocols are in the works, according to city officials.
 The proposed changes are part of a plan the mayor unveiled in October, when the City Council was debating changes related to illegal camping.